Stochastic dynamics at the back of a gene drive eradication wave: Discussion

 Second, we determined the distance $L^{100}_1$ between the position of the last wild-type allele and the last position with more than $100$ wild-type alleles.
 This distance highly depends on the stochastic fluctuations of the last individual, and its distribution is difficult to characterise.
 To simplify the problem, we considered an isolated wild-type population, and we reduced heuristically the distance distribution to an extinction time distribution of a spatial Galton-Watson process, with the appropriate initialisation.
 Multiplying this time by the speed of the wave, we obtained a good approximation of the distance $L^{100}_1$.
 We leave open the quality of this approximation in mathematical terms, as well as the analysis of the distribution of the extinction time.

 Combining the two distances $\ell$ and $L^{100}_1$ allowed us to determine precisely the conditions under which wild-type recolonisation is highly unlikely.
-Numerically, we observed that distance $L^{100}_1$ shows little variation, indicating that most of the variation is due to the distance $\ell$, which varies inversely with the probability of wild-type recolonisation.
-The larger the carrying capacity is, the fewer recolonisation events we observe numerically.
-And the fitter the drive, the smaller the chance of wild-type recolonisation, in agreement with the results obtained in \cite{champer2021}.
-Noticeably in our study, the transition between very low ($<10\%$) and very high ($>90\%$) chances of wild-type recolonisation when the drive fitness cost varies is relatively restricted: for $s$ the drive fitness cost varying between $0$ (no drive fitness cost) and $1$ (no possible survival for drive individuals), this happens within a range of $0.2$.
+Numerically, we observed that the larger the carrying capacity is, the fewer recolonisation events we observe numerically.
+And the fitter the drive, the smaller the chance of wild-type recolonisation, in agreement with the results obtained in \cite{champer2021}. \lk{The role of the migration, however, is less clear: distances $\ell$ and $L^{100}_1$ seems to increase similarly when the migration rate $m$ increases, compensating one another.
+Numerically we observe a slight increase in the probability of wild-type recolonisation as $m$ increases.} Noticeably in our study, the transition between very low ($<10\%$) and very high ($>90\%$) chances of wild-type recolonisation when the drive fitness cost varies is relatively restricted: for $s$ the drive fitness cost varying between $0$ (no drive fitness cost) and $1$ (no possible survival for drive individuals), this happens within a range of $0.2$.
 Focusing on the drive intrinsic fitness, i.e. the overall ability of drive to increase in frequency when the drive proportion is close to zero, we agree on the observations made by \cite{paril2022}: the fitter the drive, the sharper the drive wave at the front \eqref{eq:lDf}, and the faster the speed \eqref{eq:speed_lDf} as initially showed in \cite{fisher1937}.
-In contrast at the back of the wave, the fitter the drive, the wider the drive wave, reducing the risk of wild-type recolonisation (see Section \ref{subsubsec:deter_fit}).
+In contrast at the back of the wave, the fitter the drive, the wider the drive wave, reducing the risk of wild-type recolonisation (see Section \ref{subsec:deter_dist}).
 We also demonstrated that if we consider the same migration rate for all genotypes, high migration rates would reduce the chance of wild-type recolonisation.
 This result is in agreement with the numerical observations made in \cite{paril2022, champer2021}.

 The outcomes of our 2D simulations are consistent with our 1D conclusions: the probability of wild-type recolonisation events increases with higher drive fitness cost and smaller carrying capacity.
 Nevertheless, we observe that stochastic events (both wild-type recolonisation and drive reinvasion events) emerge in average more frequently in 2D than in 1D, leading to faster dynamics.
 This is due to the fact that stochastic events can occur in a variety of directions each time in 2D, instead of only one in 1D.